WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/word-choice.md

 ## Avoid jargon and slang

 Be thoughtful of word choice - particularly avoid jargon, slang and ableist language.
 In a spoken and informal context, slang or jargon would suffice.
 But for achieving inclusive and accessible documentation for a global audience, slang and jargon hinders understanding more than simplifying it.
+Instead of using slang or jargon, use common and easy-to-understand terms.

+Avoid using jargon if there is a better, comprehensible word for that specific term.

 ## Technical terms